chiaxin/MayaAPI101/dotnet/dotnet_command_ch1.md

-# Dotnet Command
+# Dotnet Maya Command Chapter 1

 ## Commands

 [assembly: MPxCommandClass(typeof(MPxCommandDerivedClass), "CommandName")]

 + MPxCommandClass : This attribute ensures that the command class is registered in Maya.

-+ MPxCommandDerivedClass : The name of your C# class that derives from MPxCommand, You need to specify the full path, including the class namespace.
++ MPxCommandDerivedClass : The name of your C# class that derives from MPxCommand,</br>
+  You need to specify the full path, including the class namespace.
 + CommandName : The name of the command as it appears in Maya's script editor.

-+ Example
++ Example :

 ```csharp
 [assembly: MPxCommandClass(typeof(MayaNetTest.WhatIsCmd), "netWhatIs")]